-It's always an enormous proud and honor to announce another stable release of my project because it marks the apex of my dedication during the months.
-It may sounds exaggerated but those are the feelings that my heart fills of! :)
+It's always an enormous pride and honor to announce another stable release of my project because it marks the apex of my dedication during the months.
+It may sound exaggerated but those are the feelings that my heart fills with! :)

 Okay... making a small summary of the past 17 months pgModeler have received important changes and new features such as identity columns options, columns' aliases support, table partitioning, table collapsing and pagination, view columns, canvas layers, support to foreign data wrappers, foreign servers, user mappings, redesigned data manipulation form, table items multiselection, foreign tables support, diff presets and many others not less important.
 It may be a small list of improvements, but believe me, a lot of effort was put to make these things real!

 Now, for the 0.9.2 specifically, we have introduced the data dictionary generation which consists of a process that takes all tables as input (views and foreign tables included) and produces an HTML representation of them, exposing more information that isn't able to be shown in the database model due to performance reasons as well to prevent the pollution of the database model with lots of additional info displayed in a single place.
 This summarizes the data dictionary feature and turns it another option for those who need to document a database model.